A twin error gauge for Kaczmarz's iterations: The

 \section{The \MSM}

-Up till now we used our error gauge to select the best iteration while leaving the iterative method unaltered.
-Now, we use our error gauge to modify the method which, as we will see, precludes the necessity of a stopping rule altogether.
-Specifically, we will use the error gauge to determine step lengths, causing the method to converge to a good approximation of the noise-free solution.
+Up till now we employed our error gauge to select the best iteration while leaving the iterative method unaltered.
+Alternatively, we can adopt the error gauge to modify the method in such a way that it precludes the necessity of a stopping rule altogether.
+Specifically, we will exploit the error gauge to determine step lengths that eventually diminish, causing the method to converge to a good approximation of the noise-free solution.